Introducing DASEP: the doubly asymmetric simple exclusion process: Doubly asymmetric simple exclusion process

 \section{Doubly asymmetric simple exclusion process}

-We are now ready to introduce the DASEP (doubly asymmetric simple exclusion process).
-As previously noted, the ASEP is inspired by statistical mechanics where particles do not change species.
-The DASEP, by contrast, is inspired by biological processes where particles can change species.
-We will often refer to DASEP$(n,p,q)$ where $n$ is the number of positions on the lattice, $p$ is the number of types of species, and $q$ is the number of particles.
+We are now ready to introduce the {\DASEP} (doubly asymmetric simple exclusion process).
+While the {\ASEP} is inspired by statistical mechanics where particles do not change species, the {\DASEP}, by contrast, is inspired by biological processes where particles~can change species, which we denote by {\DASEP}$(n,p,q)$ where $n$ is the number of positions on the lattice, $p$ is the number of types of species, and $q$ is the number of particles.

-\begin{definition} For all positive integers $n$, $p$, and $q$ with $n>q$, DASEP$(n,p,q)$ is a Markov process on the following set: